jf3096/request-container/README.md

 [Chinese README (中文文档)](https://github.com/jf3096/request-container/blob/master/READEME-CHINESE.md)

-This library is extremely lightweight that only achieve two things:
+This library is extremely lightweight that only achieves two things:

 1. Same http requests should derive same result with only one outgoing request at the same range of time.